 Rangeland Health Reference Worksheets have been posted for this site on the Texas NRCS website (www.tx.nrcs.usda.gov) in Section II of the eFOTG under (F) Ecological Site Descriptions.

 The State and Transition Diagram which follows provides information on some of the most typical pathways that the vegetation on this site can follow as the result of natural events, management inputs, and application of conservation treatments.
 There may be other plant communities that can exist on this site under certain conditions.
 Consultation with local experts and professionals is recommended prior to application of practices or management strategies in order to ensure that specific objectives will be met.

 View Interactive Models

 Click on state and transition labels to scroll to the respective text

-Midgrass Prairie State
+Midgrass Prairie State - Reference

 The reference plant community for the Shallow Clay ecological site is a Mid/Shortgrass Prairie Communtiy.
 In pristine conditions, the site is dominated by midgrasses.
 Buffalograss, curlymesquite, and hairy grama are sub-dominant shortgrasses.
 Blue grama is a minor, but significant, part of the historic shortgrass component on this site.
 Perennial forbs are scattered across the site.
 Shrubs are a minor component of the plant community.
 Annual production ranges from 1000 to 2800 pounds per acre.
 In the Short/Midgrass Community, sideoats grama declines and shortgrasses such as buffalograss and curlymesquite, dominate the site.
 More annual grasses and forbs begin to appear on the site.
 Mesquite, lotebush, pricklypear, and tasajillo begin to invade from adjacent sites and the shrub canopy begins to gradually increase.
 Annual production ranges from 900 to 2500 pounds per acre.